ollebompa/QDgym/README.md

 Also checkout: [https://quality-diversity.github.io/]()

 ## Future Plans
 The current version is a v0.1 with a only the evaluation tasks of [PGA-MAP-Elites](https://github.com/ollenilsson19/PGA-MAP-Elites) implemented (plus humaniod).
-My plan is to add any new tasks I develop as part of my research in under this format.
+My plan is to add any new tasks I develop as part of my research under this format.

 # Tasks